 5 Strategies for Closure and Transition

-Below are strategies to hopefully lessen everyone's perceived stress while easing the transition to a magnanimous unknown.
+Below are strategies to hopefully lessen everyone’s perceived stress while easing the transition to the unknown.
 These strategies are for all grade levels.

-A talisman symbolizes ritual and ceremony, which our brains enjoy.
-A token such as a coin, stone, shell, or any object shared with another says that our relationship doesn't end -- it simply changes.
-This would be a great resource for transition as students leave our classes knowing that we'll always be a part of their journey even if we don't see one another daily.
+1. Symbolic gifts: A talisman symbolizes ritual and ceremony, which our brains enjoy.
+A token such as a coin, stone, shell, or any object shared with another says that our relationship doesn’t end—it simply changes.
+This would be a great resource for transition as students leave our classes knowing that we’ll always be a part of their journey even if we don’t see one another daily.

-We all loved photo booths when we were young.
-Create an affirmation photo booth in the last weeks of class with a positive affirmation written on a post-it or index card and a picture of you and your students to be embraced long after the school year ends.
+2. Photos and affirmations: We all loved photo booths when we were young.
+Create an affirmation photo booth in the last weeks of class with a positive affirmation written on a Post-it or index card and a picture of you and your students to be embraced long after the school year ends.

-Metaphorically, a connected school always focuses on planting flowers instead of pulling weeds.
+3. Planting and nurturing: Metaphorically, a connected school always focuses on planting flowers instead of pulling weeds.
 During the final weeks of school, design a ritual seed-planting celebration.
-With paper cups, soil, and seeds, students can water, provide sunlight, and take care of their small plants all summer long knowing that they've been the caregivers in a project connecting the symbolism of the plant to their own lives.
+With paper cups, soil, and seeds, students can water, provide sunlight, and take care of their small plants all summer long knowing that they’re caregivers in a project connecting the symbolism of the plant to their own lives.
 When we care for ourselves, we grow and flourish.
 When we care for another, he or she grows and flourishes.